wa6pzb/RuralPhone/README.md

 ### Functions
 * Set a station number (1 to 9)
 * Dial another station by number
-* The adapter generates a audible tone when dialed
+* Generate a audible tone when dialed

 #### References